ExCALIBUR-NEPTUNE/NESO-Particles/README.md

 ## About

-This is the particle component of NESO and is designed as a header only library.
+This is the particle component of NESO and is designed to be a portable high-level library for particle based algorithms.

 ## Documentation